akaashkolluri/DoneDeal/README.md

 # Done Deal

+We built DoneDeal for the Fall 2024 Pear x OpenAI hackathon.
+The project won Most Innovative Application & Best Pear Hack.

 ## Description
 Done Deal is an agent simulation software that generates bulletproof contracts by using adversarial systems to identify edge cases for legal teams.